Liberal Arts Symposium Showcases Student Research

 The Juniata Liberal Arts Symposium brings together students from almost all academic disciplines to present their research projects to panels of judges.
 The oral and poster presentations will run from 8 a.m. through 4:30 p.m., Wednesday, April 21 in buildings across the campus, including Brumbaugh Academic Center, the Halbritter Center for the Performing Arts, Founders Hall and the von Liebig Center for Science.

 One unique presentation will beam through to the Juniata campus via Skype, the online videoconferencing tool.
-Noah Denton, a senior from Hanover, N.H. studying informatics and storytelling, will present his research on developing an online computer game f
+Noah Denton, a senior from Hanover, N.H. studying informatics and storytelling, will present his research on developing an online computer game from the Catholic University of Lille in France.

 The college also will feature a speaker, Josef Michl, professor of chemistry at the University of Colorado, who will speak on "A Possible Route to Cheaper Solar Electricity" at 11:30 a.m., Wednesday, April 21 in Alumni Hall in the Brumbaugh Academic Center.
 Michl's research, in part, has looked at novel ideas for solar energy conversion.